Nature and wellness resources from the Chicago Botanic Garden

-Gardening tips and ideas to keep you busy in your garden and outside.
+Ideas to keep you relaxed with nature and busy in your garden

 What makes plants so effective in relieving stress?
 "Plants provide us an escape.
 Whether through passive viewing or active gardening, our minds let go of current worries and become absorbed in positive thoughts of beauty, renewal, and wonder."

 Forest bathing, sometimes called forest therapy, gives us the opportunity to slow down our mind and body and connect with the forest.

 As days grow longer in early spring, gardeners get excited to start planting.
 And for vegetable gardeners, late March is not too soon.

 Many perennials form clumps of leaves that grow larger each year.
 Because they form ever-expanding clumps, the plants benefit from being dug out of the ground, divided, and replanted.
 Voilá!
 More plants!

 You can encourage migrating as well as year-round birds into your garden by offering them food, water, and shelter.
 Start with easy-to-clean bird feeders.
 Place the feeders at different heights.

 In spring, you can witness the magical, mysterious migration of songbirds.
 Trees and flowers open their leaves and begin to bloom, inviting insects to taste their nectar and munch on their burgeoning greenery.